TechLadies/ruby-workshop-2017/notes/ruby_101.md

 Okay, maybe you just got more confused.
 But the key takeaway is this: *the value that a line of code (expression) evaluates to is different from whatever you print to screen*.
 Keep this in mind for now, it will become clearer when we talk about functions (and write some of our own!)

 > **Sidenote: function vs command**
-> From my description above, you may think that functions and commands are no different
+> From my description above, you may think that functions and commands are no different.
 > Not quite.
 Typically Bash commands are separate programs that are executed by your shell as another process.
 > (of course some commands are shell builtins, in which case they are not executed in another process)
-> Functions, on the other hand, are just blocks of code, identified by a name, that can be reused in your program
+> Functions, on the other hand, are just blocks of code, identified by a name, that can be reused in your program.
-> We do this by *invoking* a function, using its name like we did with `puts`
+> We do this by *invoking* a function, using its name like we did with `puts`.
-> Functions are not separate programs that are run as separate processes like external Bash commands
+> Functions are not separate programs that are run as separate processes like external Bash commands.
-> You use them in your own program, and your whole program runs as a single process
+> You use them in your own program, and your whole program runs as a single process.

 Okay, before we get ahead of ourselves with functions and everything, let's play around with `irb` a little more. `irb` is a very handy learning tool, because it allows you execute little snippets of Ruby code and get immediate feedback on what they do.
 At the end of the day, when you write a proper Ruby program, you will invariably write it in a file and execute it with `ruby`, but `irb` is still very useful for when you're not sure about the behaviour of a bit of code and want to test it out quickly.